-Cosmetic Dentistry: Treatments, Trends and Cosmetic Dentists
+Cosmetic Dentistry: Treatments and Trends

-Cosmetic dentistry may also provide restorative benefits.
+Cosmetic treatments may also provide restorative benefits.
 For example, dental fillings are a common procedure used to treat decayed teeth.
 Previously, most dental fillings were composed primarily of gold, amalgam and other materials that left visible dark spots on the teeth.

 Technological advancements in natural-looking, tooth-colored dental materials make today’s cosmetic dental treatments more durable and predictable than in years past.
-Additionally, dentists are now using more conservative cosmetic dentistry techniques to preserve as much of your natural tooth structure as possible, depending upon your specific clinical situation.
+Additionally, dentists are now using more conservative techniques to preserve as much of your natural tooth structure as possible, depending upon your specific clinical situation.